From: "Luis" <pegaso25 en teleline.es>

 hinged

 blades.
 Cierva decided to use hinges in his rotor designs.
-This allowed the
+This allowed

 blades to rise and fall depending on what direction they were moving in.